 How to encourage flexible time off (FTO) in a healthy manner

-The foundation of a healthy flexible time-off policy is understanding that employees are responsible for their work, time off, and wellbeing.
+The foundation of a healthy flexible time off policy is understanding and agreeing that employees are responsible for their work, time off, and wellbeing.
 And as we said before, it needs to be diversity-friendly and empathetic!